janw/podcast-archiver/README.md

 podcast-archiver -d ~/Music/Podcasts -s -u -f feedlist.txt
 ```

-where `feedlist.txt` contains the URLs as if entered into the command line:
+where the `feedlist.txt` file contains the URLs, each on a new line:

 ```bash
 cat <<EOF > feedlist.txt